FAQs

 Family Violence

-My ex-spouse has access and is constantly harassing me.
+My ex-spouse has parenting time and is constantly harassing me.
 What can I do?

 You may ask the court to order that your ex-spouse pick up and drop off the children at a neutral, safe location – such as a grandparent’s house or a social service agency.
 You also may be able to use legal remedies such as a restraining order, a peace bond, or criminal harassment charges to protect yourself from phone calls and other unwanted contact.